julian-bernado/urps-modelling/README.md

-# urps-modelling
+# URPS 2025 Prognostic Score Modelling

-URPS 2025 Prognostic Score Modelling
+This is the home repo for the URPS 2025 project supervised by Julian Bernado and Ben Hansen with participants Caroline Moy and Junjie Zeng.